-- The material a product is made of can be defined by the following two features: - Material - Material quality - Length in classes for 'meter products': For classes like cables or pipes/tubes, the ETIM classification normally should not include a length.
-You can often buy the same cable per meter, in a box with 100 meter, a reel with 1000 meter etc. The idea is that you only classify the product once (in its smallest sellable article) and other packing variants are referenced.
+- Length in classes for 'meter products': For classes like cables or pipes/tubes, the ETIM classification normally should not include a length.
+You can often buy the same cable per meter, in a box with 100 meters, a reel with 1,000 meters etc. The idea is that you only classify the product once (in its smallest sellable article) and other packing variants are referenced.
 So (in an ETIM based product database) you search on the product and can find all referenced other delivery/packaging articles. - Weight in ETIM classes: ETIM describes the technical features of products, important to select the right product quickly and easily and describe its most important technical characteristics.
 The ETIM classification model does not contain logistical or pricing information, as this information is defined as fields in the data exchange format.
 The gross weight (with packaging) and net weight of the product are defined in the ETIM BMEcat exchange format.
-So repeating this information in the classification is in most cases regarded as redundant and is only admissible if the weight of the product is a selection criterium for the type of products that are classified.
+So, repeating this information in the classification is in most cases regarded as redundant and is only admissible if the weight of the product is a selection criterium for the type of products that are classified.
 The decisive question to determine this is: Would I prefer to buy one product or the other based on its weight?
 This is relevant for example for hammers or power tools.